 Visual novels are also known for featuring a wider variety of themes and content compared to other genres, ranging from genres such as drama and horror, to universal themes such as marriage and parenthood, to adult eroge content such as sex and nudity.

 Visual novels are similar to "Choose Your Own Adventure" books, but take advantage of the digital medium to evolve the concept much further.
-Common features of visual novels include branching storylines, dialogue trees, multiple endings, cutscenes, artwork, voice acting, and music.
+Common features of visual novels include branching storylines, dialogue trees, multiple endings, cutscenes, artwork, voice acting, music, and sound effects.
 The gameplay in these titles often revolve almost entirely around the narrative, such as talking to characters and making dialogue choices or moral decisions, though it is not uncommon for some titles to feature puzzles or mini-games.

 Considering the nature of visual novels, the gameplay is fairly limited as the focus is placed primarily on story, characters, art, and sound.
 Very often, visual novels give players a choice based on a selected number of actions such as whether or not to talk to certain characters, choosing dialogue responses, or deciding to move to another location.
 Choosing to go on specific story paths generally leads to different endings, another aspect that's very popular with visual novels.